TommyMart/Data_Visualisation_API/readme.md

 #### Some of its main features include:

-- SQL Expression Language: SQLAlchemy provides a comprehensive suite of well-known enterprise-level persistence patterns, designed to facilitate efficient and high-performing database access.
+- **SQL Expression Language**: SQLAlchemy provides a comprehensive suite of well-known enterprise-level persistence patterns, designed to facilitate efficient and high-performing database access.
 It enables the creation of SQL queries in a Pythonic way, abstracting the complexities of SQL while offering a powerful and flexible way to interact with databases.

-- ORM: The Object-Relational Mapper (ORM) offers a high-level API for working with database records as Python objects, making it easier to interact with the database using Python code.
+- **ORM**: The Object-Relational Mapper (ORM) offers a high-level API for working with database records as Python objects, making it easier to interact with the database using Python code.
 It supports complex object relationships, lazy loading, and polymorphic inheritance, allowing developers to work with data in a more intuitive and object-oriented manner.

-- Database Connectivity: SQLAlchemy supports a wide range of major relational databases, including PostgreSQL, MySQL, SQLite, Oracle, and Microsoft SQL Server.
+- **Database Connectivity**: SQLAlchemy supports a wide range of major relational databases, including PostgreSQL, MySQL, SQLite, Oracle, and Microsoft SQL Server.
 This ensures broad compatibility and flexibility, allowing developers to choose the database that best fits their needs without worrying about compatibility issues.

-- Schema Generation: Automatically generating database schemas from Python classes reduces the need for manual schema creation.
+- **Schema Generation**: Automatically generating database schemas from Python classes reduces the need for manual schema creation.
 This feature ensures that the database schema is always in sync with the application's data models, simplifying development and maintenance.

-- Schema Migration: SQLAlchemy integrates with Alembic, a lightweight database migration tool for handling database migrations.
+- **Schema Migration**: SQLAlchemy integrates with Alembic, a lightweight database migration tool for handling database migrations.
 This integration makes it easy to manage schema changes over time, ensuring that the database evolves with the application without manual intervention.

-- Transactions: Full support for database transactions ensures data integrity and consistency.
+- **Transactions**: Full support for database transactions ensures data integrity and consistency.
 SQLAlchemy allows developers to manage transactions easily, providing control over the commit and rollback operations to handle data safely and effectively.

-- SQL Compilation: SQLAlchemy compiles Python expressions into SQL statements, offering a powerful and expressive way to generate SQL queries.
+- **SQL Compilation**: SQLAlchemy compiles Python expressions into SQL statements, offering a powerful and expressive way to generate SQL queries.
 This feature allows developers to write complex queries using Python syntax, making the code more readable and maintainable.

-- Performance: SQLAlchemy optimizes database access through various techniques such as connection pooling, which reuses database connections, and query caching, which stores the results of frequently executed queries.
+- **Performance**: SQLAlchemy optimizes database access through various techniques such as connection pooling, which reuses database connections, and query caching, which stores the results of frequently executed queries.
 These optimizations enhance the performance and scalability of database interactions.

-- Extensibility: Designed with extensibility in mind, SQLAlchemy allows developers to customize and extend its functionality as needed.
+- **Extensibility**: Designed with extensibility in mind, SQLAlchemy allows developers to customize and extend its functionality as needed.
 It provides hooks and plugins for adding new behaviors and integrating with other tools, ensuring that it can adapt to the unique requirements of different projects.

-- Community and Documentation: SQLAlchemy is backed by a large and active community, providing a wealth of resources, support, and contributions.
+- **Community and Documentation**: SQLAlchemy is backed by a large and active community, providing a wealth of resources, support, and contributions.
 Comprehensive documentation, including tutorials, guides, and API references, helps developers learn how to use SQLAlchemy effectively and troubleshoot any issues they may encounter.

 Now let’s look at how the apps code uses the features, purpose and functionalities of SQLAlchemy.

 For this application SQLAlchemy was assigned to 'db', `db = SQLAlchemy()`, and therfore for the code examples every time we see 'db' we are accessing features from the SQLAlchemy library.

-Models - when creating a table we use an SQLAlchemy class called ‘Model’, `class User(db.Model):`, creates a model class named ‘users’, that represents a table in the database.
+**Models** - when creating a table we use an SQLAlchemy class called ‘Model’, `class User(db.Model):`, creates a model class named ‘users’, that represents a table in the database.

 Table Names - we can then assign a name to the Model class, or table, using `__tablename__ = "users"`, that sets the name to ‘users.

-Columns – we then create the table columns, or attributes, assigning them individual datatypes and constraints.
+**Columns** – we then create the table columns, or attributes, assigning them individual datatypes and constraints.
 Examples of the datatypes used in the app are:
 -	String
 -	Integer
 -	Date